7.3 Sport, youth fitness and physical activity

 - adventure journey.

-It is a registered charity funded by Department of Children and Youth Affairs, Central Bank of Ireland, The Ireland Funds, corporate sponsorship, and donations.
+It is a registered charity funded by Department of Children, Equality, Disability, Integration and Youth, Central Bank of Ireland, The Ireland Funds, corporate sponsorship, and donations.

-During 2020, the Irish government promoted Staying active during COVID-19.
+During 2020, the Irish government promoted staying active during COVID-19.
 This campaign included specific guidance for different age groups to stay active during the pandemic.
+National Active School Week took place in Ireland in April 2021.

 Physical education is not a compulsory subject at secondary school.
 A new Physical Education for Senior Cycle programmes was introduced as part of a phased implementation from 2018 and rolled out as an optional subject to all schools in 2020.
 Under the programmes, physical education can take place within secondary schools as an optional examined Leaving Certificate Physical Education (LCPE) subject and/or as an unexamined Senior Cycle Physical Education Framework (SCPE).
 Prior to 2018, physical education had never been examined as part of the Leaving Certificate (the state examination for the senior cycle of second level).